2023 Good Morning America Book Club List: The Best Books Ranked

 June 2020 GMA Book Club Pick

 I adored Bennett’s debut book The Mothers so I was nervous to read her sophomore novel.
-Sometimes the next novel doesn’t live up to the first, but The Vanishing Half totally does.
+Sometimes the next novel doesn’t live up to the first, but The Vanishing Half absolutely does with this wonderful and thought-provoking book.

-The premise is so unique.
-Two black sisters, so pale they can pass for white.
+The premise of this book set in the 70s is so unique.
+Two black sisters are so pale they can pass for white.
 One embraces her black heritage and her hometown, the other disappears into white suburbia.

-When they meet up again 20 years later through their own daughters, the result is a stunning portrayal of the ties that tether us to our families
+When they meet up again 20 years later through their own daughters, the result is a stunning portrayal of the ties that tether us to our families.
+This is one of the must-read books about sisters and family drama books!
+It is also an amazing book for book clubs because there is so much to discuss.

 The Other Black Girl by Zakiya Dalila Harris